solog0039/Portfolio-desktop-version-final/README.md

  1. open the whole project in VS code
  2. right click on the HTML file
  3. select the "open with live server" option.
+ 4. then you can see the on the browser

 ## 👥 Authors <a name="authors"></a>